Throw a Mad Scientist Lab Halloween Party!

 eHow may earn compensation through affiliate links in this story.
 Learn more about our affiliate and product review process here.

-Jack-o'-lanterns, witch hats and ghosts are all classics for a Halloween party.
-But we've been working late these nights to bring you a Halloween party idea full of frights: a mad scientist lab party!
-After all, who could resist test tubes filled with treats and a funny specimen jar tutorial that'll leave your guests cackling?
+Jack-o'-lanterns, witch hats, and ghosts are all classics for a Halloween party, but we've been working late these nights to bring you a unique Halloween party idea that's full of frights: a mad scientist lab party!
+After all, who could resist test tubes filled with treats, punch adorned with bloodshot eyeballs, and a funny specimen jar that will leave everyone cackling?

 Advertisement